claudioandre-br/packages/john-the-ripper/readme.md

 sudo snap refresh --channel=edge john-the-ripper
 ```

-If you do so, you will be running the development version available on gitbub.
+If you do so, you will be running the development version available on GitHub.
 The average gap expected is 1 week.

 ## Flatpak
 > Built and deployed using GitLab CI